paulross/TotalDepth/docs/source/howto/las_archive.rst

 I have an archive of data and I'd like a summary in HTML
 ---------------------------------------------------------------------

-I have an archive of LIS data and I want to plot it
+I have an archive of LAS data and I want to plot it
 ---------------------------------------------------------------------

-I have some troublesome LIS files
+I have some troublesome LAS files
 ---------------------------------------------------------------------